Difference Between Amish and Quakers

 Main Differences Between Amish and Quakers

-2. Amish live a traditional life and reject modern technologies to avoid worldly temptations, Quakers live a modern life.
+2. Amish live a traditional life and reject modern technologies to avoid worldly temptations; Quakers live a modern life.

-3. Amish community has assigned women the traditional roles maintaining gender gaps, Quakers believe in gender equality.
+3. The Amish community has assigned women traditional roles, maintaining gender gaps; Quakers believe in gender equality.

 4. Amish wear simple plain attires while Quakers ceased to do so.

-5. Amish have a clergy order and unwritten community rules (Ordnung), Quakers refuse to have any clerical hierarchy.
+5. Amish have a clergy order and unwritten community rules (Ordnung), and Quakers refuse to have any clerical hierarchy.

-6. Amish people deny any individual’s achievements or qualities and put family and community first, Quakers respect an individual’s qualities and achievements.
+6. Amish people deny any individual’s achievements or qualities and put family and community first; Quakers respect an individual’s qualities and achievements.

-7. Amish are famous for their barn and handicrafts while Quakers have many famous individuals including former American President Richard M. Nixon.
+7. Amish are famous for their barn and handicrafts, while Quakers have many famous individuals, including former American President Richard M. Nixon.

 Difference Between Amish and Quakers